On Distributed Colouring of Hyperbolic Random Graphs: Introduction

 When considering more specialised graph classes, the infamous four~colour~theorem states that any planar graph can be coloured with $4$ colours~\cite{4-color-part-1, 4-color-part-2}.
-Chechik~and~Mukhtar~\cite{planar-graphs1} presented a deterministic algorithm that colours a planar graph with $6$ colours in $\bigO(\log(n))$ rounds which is optimal.
-In~\cite{planar-graphs2}~Aboulker,~Bonamy,~Bousquet,~and~Esperet established that for $4$ colours there does not exist such an efficient algorithm for general planar graphs while for $5$ colours Postle showed in~\cite{planar-graphs3} that planar graphs are colourable in polylogarithmic time.
+Chechik~and~Mukhtar~\cite{planar-graphs1} presented a deterministic algorithm that colours a planar graph with $6$ colours in $\bigO(\log(n))$ rounds which is runtime-optimal.
+In~\cite{planar-graphs2}~Aboulker,~Bonamy,~Bousquet,~and~Esperet established that for $4$ colours there is no polylogarithmic time algorithm for general planar graphs while for $5$ colours Postle showed in~\cite{planar-graphs3} that planar graphs are colourable in polylogarithmic time.